Grand Ensembles of deterministic operators. II. Localization for generic `haarsh' potentials: Introduction. Formulation of the results.

-Such an operator is obviously bounded whenever the function $V:\Z^d \to \R$ (usually referred to as the {\it potential}) is bounded.
-From both physical and purely mathematical point of view, it makes sense to study not an individual operator, but rather an entire family of operators $H(\omega)$ labeled by the points of the phase space of a dynamical system on some probability space.
-Moreover, it is convenient to assume ergodicity of the dynamical system in question.
-In this particular case, in order to define an ergodic family of operators, we need: \pmn (i) a probability space $(\Omega, \cal F, \P)$; \pmn (ii) an ergodic dynamical system $T$ with discrete time $\Z^d$, $d\geq 1$, i.e. a representation $T: \Z^d \times \Omega \to \Omega$ of the additive group $\Z^d$ into the group of isomorphisms of $(\Omega, \cal F, \P)$,
+In this paper, we study spectral properties of finite-difference operators, usually called lattice Schr\"{o}dinger operator (LSO), of the form \be (H f)(x) = \sum_{y:\, \|y-x\|=1}f(y) + gV(x) f(x),\; x,y\in \DZ^d, \ee where the function $V:\DZ^d \to \DR$ is usually referred to as the potential; the amplitude $g$ will be assumed positive for the sake of notational brevity.
+From both physical and purely mathematical point of view, it makes sense to study not an individual operator, but an entire family of operators $H(\omega)$ labeled by the points of the phase space of a dynamical system on some probability space.
+Moreover, it is convenient to assume the ergodicity of the dynamical system in question.
+To define an ergodic family of operators, one needs: